SysKitTeam/docs-point/reporting/overview.md

 ## Generate Reports

-The **Inventory Reports** can be generated directly from the home page by clicking Sites, Microsoft Teams & Groups or Users.
+The **Inventory Reports** can be generated directly from the home page by clicking Sites, Microsoft Teams & Groups, or Users.

 To generate reports in all the other categories available in SysKit Point, **navigate to the Report Center by clicking the Reports tile on the Home screen**.
 In the Report Center, you can: